Diagrammatics for real supergroups: The oriented supercategory

 While we expect the following theorem to hold for an arbitrary associative superalgebra $A$, our proof assumes that $A$ is a Frobenius superalgebra.
 As explained in \cref{amongus}, this assumption holds whenever $A$ is a real or complex division superalgebra.

 \begin{theo} Let $d \in \kk$.
 For $X,Y \in \OB_\kk(A)$, the morphism space $\Hom_{\OB_\kk(A;d)}(X,Y)$ is a free $\kk$-supermodule with basis $\obD^\bullet(X,Y)$. \end{theo}

-\begin{proof} The supercategory $\OB_\kk(A)$ is a sub-supercategory of the \emph{affine} Frobenius Brauer supercategory $\AOB(A)$ defined in \cite[Def.~4.3]{MS21}.
-The latter supercategory is the central charge $k=0$ case of the Frobenius Heisenberg category introduced in \cite{Sav19} and further studied in \cite{BSW-foundations}.
-Thus, the assertion follows from the basis theorem \cite[Th.~4.7]{MS21} for $\AOB(A)$, which is a special case of the basis theorem \cite[Th.~7.2]{BSW-foundations} for Frobenius Heisenberg categories.
+\begin{proof} The proof that $\obD^\bullet(X,Y)$ is a spanning set for $\Hom_{\OB_\kk(A;d)}(X,Y)$ is standard; see the argument in the proof of \cite[Th.~7.2]{BSW-foundations}, ignoring the dots.
+To prove linear independence, we consider the \emph{affine} Frobenius Brauer supercategory $\AOB(A)$ defined in \cite[Def.~4.3]{MS21}.
+This is the central charge $k=0$ case of the Frobenius Heisenberg supercategory introduced in \cite{Sav19} and further studied in \cite{BSW-foundations}.
+Since $\AOB(A)$ is obtained from $\OB_\kk(A;d)$ by adjoining an additional generator and imposing some extra relations, it follows immediately that there is a functor from $\OB_\kk(A;d)$ to $\AOB(A)$.
+It follows from the basis theorem \cite[Th.~4.7]{MS21} for $\AOB(A)$, which is a special case of the basis theorem \cite[Th.~7.2]{BSW-foundations} for Frobenius Heisenberg supercategories, that the elements of the set $\obD^\bullet(X,Y)$ are sent to elements of a basis for $\AOB(A)$.
+It follows that the elements of $\obD^\bullet(X,Y)$ are linearly independent.

 In \cite[Th.~7.2]{BSW-foundations}, the basis elements carry tokens near the terminus of each strand, which differs from the placement of tokens in the elements of the $\obD^\bullet(X,Y)$.
 However, it follows from the relations in $\OB_\kk(A)$ that this difference in placement changes the corresponding diagrams by at most a sign.
 In addition, \cite[Th.~7.2]{BSW-foundations} assumes the Frobenius superalgebra is supersymmetric.
 However, the same proof given there works without this assumption, using the defining property of the Nakayama automorphism wherever supersymmetry is needed, and tracking these applications throughout the calculations.
 (See, for example, \cite{Sav19}, which works in this generality.) \end{proof}